Keynote/Invited Speakers

 HCI Keynote: Dr. Daniel Vogel, University of Waterloo

-50th Anniversary Plenary: Dr. Kellogg Booth, University of British Columbia (Emeritus Professor)
+50th GI Plenary: Dr. Kellogg Booth, University of British Columbia (Emeritus Professor)

 Reflections on the role of Graphics Interface in fostering Canadian graphics, visualization, and human-computer interaction